corretto/corretto-17/.github/pull_request_template.md

-Thank you for taking the time to help improve OpenJDK and Corretto 11.
+Thank you for taking the time to help improve OpenJDK and Corretto.

 If your pull request concerns a security vulnerability then please do not file it here.
 Instead, report the problem by email to aws-security@amazon.com.
 (You can find more information regarding security issues at https://aws.amazon.com/security/vulnerability-reporting/.)

-Otherwise, if your pull request concerns OpenJDK 11 and is not specific to Corretto 11, then we ask you to redirect your contribution to the OpenJDK project.
+Otherwise, if your pull request concerns OpenJDK and is not specific to Corretto, then we ask you to redirect your contribution to the OpenJDK project.
 See http://openjdk.java.net/contribute/ for details on how to do that.

-If your issue is specific to Corretto 11, then you are in the right place.
+If your issue is specific to Corretto, then you are in the right place.
 Please fill in the following information about your pull request.